Nature's Secret to Beautiful Skin: Meet Your Skin Microbiome

 To get you up to speed on the origins of this unique collection of bacteria, it’s important to know that your skin microbiome starts growing at birth.

-That’s right, you receive the majority of your good microbes (for both your skin and your gut) from your mother and environment around the time you are born.
+That’s right, you receive the beginning of your good microbes (for both your skin and your gut) from your mother and environment when you are born.
 This is one reason why so many hospitals and midwives are prioritizing skin-to-skin contact and breastfeeding for new mothers––this combination is like a magic, bacterial potion for building a baby’s natural immunity via the mother’s skin and bodily microbes.

 The Role of the Skin Microbiome Goes Far Beyond Your Appearance